Sdcrouse/recipe-rolodex/NOTES.md

 REMEMBER: If I update/save the ingredient and/or recipe_ingredient and/or recipe too early, then I will have to undo those changes if I encounter a validation error.
 **End of old comments and ideas from the "patch '/recipes/:id'" route:**

+**Old comments and code from the "get '/recipes/:id'" route:**
+Redirect, if there is no recipe and/or the user is not logged in.
+Later, I could make a separate error page.

+if !logged_in?
+  Odd; I encountered a bug that used the '/recipes/new' flash message instead.
+But how?
+  I don't know how to recreate it, but evidently the former flash[:error] message wasn't overwritten.
+  Update: This may have occurred before I changed the validations in the Recipe model; it likely won't happen now.

+  flash[:error] = "You must be logged in before you can view this recipe." redirect to "/users/login"

+  ...(The rest of the code)...
+end
+**End of old comments and code from the "get '/recipes/:id'" route**

 **Flash messages:**
   flash[:error] = "You must be logged in to view the recipes." flash[:error] = "Sorry, chef!
 You must be logged in before you can create a new recipe."